Your Guide to the Best Labor Day Brunches Around DC

 1314 U St. NW; 901 F St. NW

 In the mood for oysters?
 The Smith has you covered, shucking local seafood from their raw bar plus dishes like breakfast pot pie with bacon and mushrooms, avocado toast, and pancakes topped with whipped ricotta.
-At the Penn Quarter location, enjoy a complimentary brunch cocktail with any egg or griddle menu item.
+At the U Street location, enjoy a complimentary brunch cocktail with any egg or griddle menu item.

 Hours: 10 AM to 4 PM